bbauska/UofM-AdvStyling/readme.md

 Three concepts that I want you to keep in the back of your mind.

-And I\'m hoping at the end of this course you\'ll be able to say, yeah, I think I\'ve got that, and the first one is called **media queries**, and what media queries do is that they can detect the view port size and other information about the device that the browser is on.
+And I&apos;m hoping at the end of this course you&apos;ll be able to say, yeah, I think I&apos;ve got that, and the first one is called **media queries**, and what media queries do is that they can detect the view port size and other information about the device that the browser is on.

-The next thing that we\'re going to want to talk about is this idea of **flexible grid-based layout for relative sizing**.
+The next thing that we&apos;re going to want to talk about is this idea of **flexible grid-based layout for relative sizing**.

-And relative means, depending on how large the screen is, that\'s how big your grid is going to be as well.
+And relative means, depending on how large the screen is, that&apos;s how big your grid is going to be as well.

 And, finally we want to think about **flexible images**.

-All these things add up, so that when you go to the page, the user doesn\'t need to waste their time scrolling back and forth or trying to resize things to be able to see everything.
+All these things add up, so that when you go to the page, the user doesn&apos;t need to waste their time scrolling back and forth or trying to resize things to be able to see everything.

 We want it to happen really automatically.